 "This is a huge step change," the vice president of enterprise strategy said.
 "It requires thinking holistically about the guest experience. … We're delivering on demand shopping that blurs stores and mobile."

-It is wise to capitalize on those blurred lines, especially considering 75% of shoppers surf the mobile web during brick-and-mortar shopping experiences.
+It is wise to capitalise on those blurred lines, especially considering 75% of shoppers surf the mobile web during brick-and-mortar shopping experiences.
 Amazingly, 25% of those shoppers make purchases on their mobile devices while in-store.
 Target certainly isn’t the only store seeing a “mobile lift” – beauty retailer Bed Bath & Beyond saw mobile orders double from the previous year, with e-commerce sales growing more than 40%.

 However, with so much media and industry attention on omnichannel retailing in the U.S., it’s easy to overlook a massive domestic market that’s embraced mobile more passionately than any other: Spanish-speaking U.S. Hispanics.